andreibujaki/GatelessGateSharp/README.md

 ## About BIOS Mods

 Gateless Gate Sharp does not officialy support BIOS mods for other miners such as Claymore's as there are so many modded BIOS'es out there with outrageous parameters, which indicates that people who made them had no idea about what they were doing.
 You can of course try them at your own risk, but please don't complain to me if they don't work with GGS.

+## Troubleshooting

+The first thing you should do when things are not working as expected is to **make sure you are using the right driver for your graphics cards and it is properly configured.** Please refer to "Prerequisites" for details.